Liver cancer care in Denver

 We use cutting-edge imaging technology and advanced surgical procedures to treat complex tumors and provide the best possible outcome for our patients.

 Many new technologies and treatments are helping patients with liver disease live longer and healthier.
-Our liver cancer specialists employ advanced treatment options, which can include surgical treatment, radiation oncology and chemotherapy.
-We offer minimally invasive irreversible electroporation surgery for patients with liver cancer as well as drug therapies and other hepatology treatments.
-Many of our patients benefit from interventional radiology treatments.
-Our team offers highly advanced procedures including:
+Our liver cancer specialists employ advanced treatment options, which can include surgical treatment, radiation oncology, chemotherapy, drug therapies, interventional radiology treatments and other hepatologic treatments.
+Our team offers highly advanced procedures, including:

 A minimally invasive treatment for liver cancer that can be used when too much tumor exists to treat with radiofrequency ablation (RFA), when the tumor is in a location that cannot be treated with RFA, or in combination with RFA or other treatments.
 Chemoembolization delivers a high dose of cancer-killing drug (chemotherapy) directly to the organ while depriving the tumor of its blood supply by blocking, through embolization, the arteries feeding the tumor.

 Complex biliary drainage